pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

+A few things to note about the distribution of scores:
-The distribution of scores is very top-heavy, with an average of 78.5% and median of 81%.
+* <span class="strong-text">The distribution is very top-heavy, with an average of 78.5% and median of 81%.</span>
-There are peaks in the distribution at multiples of ten and five because reviewers often round out their scores.
+* There are peaks at multiples of ten and five because reviewers often round out their scores.
-Over a fifth of the reviews gave scores of at least 95%, and nearly a tenth of reviews gave a full 100%.
+* <span class="strong-text">Over a fifth of the reviews gave scores of at least 95%,</span>
+  and <span class="strong-text">nearly a tenth gave a full 100%.</span>

 ## Split dataset by album, band, genre, and country

+For the upcoming analyses, I split the data in various ways.

 #### By album

-#### Most-reviewed albums